• Go to app

 10. Palusami

-Palusami is popular in Fiji and is made of boiled Taro leaves mashed into a curry and has a stewed spinach flavour.
-Little to no spices or chillies are used in this dish which is garnished with coconut cream.
+Palusami is a popular Fiji food and is made of boiled Taro leaves mashed into a curry with a stewed spinach flavor.
+Little to no spices or chilies are used in this dish which is garnished with coconut cream.
 These leaves are stuffed with meat, sometimes corned beef, with onions and a coconut mixture because fresh meat isn’t always available.

 11. Grilled mahi mahi